opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ### Model size

 Most deep-learning models are over 100 MBs, making it difficult to fit the model into a single document.
-OpenSearch splits in portable model file into smaller chunks to store in an OpenSearch index.
-When allocating ML or Data nodes to your OpenSearch cluster, please be aware of the size of your model to prevent any downtime when making inferences.
-Furthermore, asynchronous models load faster than synchronous.
+OpenSearch splits the model file into smaller chunks to store in an ML index.
+When allocating ML or Data nodes for your OpenSearch cluster, please be aware of the size of your model to prevent any downtime when making inferences.

 ## Upload model to OpenSearch